ALXPND/ctf-writeups/HTB/LinkVortex/LinkVortexCTF.md

 `ln -s /tmp/r/.ssh/id_rsa exploit.png`

 → `exploit.png` target is the `/tmp/r/.ssh/id_rsa` chain, this is what we will provide to the script.
-As we can see, this chain does not contain “etc” or “root”, so the grep filter will let it pass
+As we can see, this chain does not contain “etc” or “root”, so the grep filter will let it pass.

 The `CHECK_CONTENT` environment variable is preserved through sudo (`env_keep+=CHECK_CONTENT`) and directly influences the execution flow of the script.
 When set to `true`, it triggers a **root-executed** `cat` on the quarantined file, which becomes the main primitive exploited in combination with symlinks.